 For more information on the MEPS HC sample design, see Chowdhury et al. (2019).
-For information on the MEPS MPC design, see RTI (2019).
-Copies of the HC and the MPC survey instruments used to collect the information in the OP PUF are available in the Survey Questionnaires section of the MEPS website.
+Copies of the HC and the MPC survey instruments used to collect the information in this OB PUF are available in the Survey Questionnaires section of the MEPS website.